DanialArab/Building-Knowledge-Graph-from-Text/README.md

 If we simply do splitting as above we may end up with part of the sentence in one chunk and the other part of the sentence in the other chunk.
 Therefore, we will not be able to answer the question like “what are the specifications on the Camry?” because we do not have the right information in either chunk.
 To solve this issue, we do the split with some chunks and overlaps, shown below:

-Open chunk.png
-chunk.png
 Fig. 4: Document splitting into different chunks with specifying the chunk size and overlap helps us retain meaningful relationship

 We can specify these details like chunk size, chunk overlap, separator, etc. in the specific text splitter we use, some of them areas follow:

- CharacterTextSplitter
+- CharacterTextSplitter

-MarkdownHeaderTextSplitter
+- MarkdownHeaderTextSplitter

-TokenTextSplitter
+- TokenTextSplitter

-SentenceTransformersTokenTextSplitter
+- SentenceTransformersTokenTextSplitter

-RecursiveCharacterTextSplitter
+- RecursiveCharacterTextSplitter

-Language
+- Language

-NLTKTextSplitter
+- NLTKTextSplitter

-SpacyTextSplitter
+- SpacyTextSplitter

 <a name="7"></a>
 ### Entity and Relation Definition